Lovegiver/ReactivePipeline/src/README.md.md

-# Reactive pipeline
+# Reactive pipeline : the App

 The "*ReactivePipeline*" project is a simple interface, a single class project.
+You can find link to the Github repository mentionned in Part. #1 of this article.

 The `ReactiveContext` class just contains the static methods we need to instantiate the necessary objects for creating a persistent Flux pipeline for your whole application.
 We will see each of them in the first part of this document.